mashayeakh/Assignment3/README.md

 - Design ERDs with **1:1, 1:N, and N:1** relationships
 - Understand and apply **primary key** and **foreign key** constraints
-- Write SQL queries using:
+- Write efficient and structured SQL queries using:
   - `JOIN`
   - `EXISTS / NOT EXISTS`
   - `WHERE`